AY2425S2-CS2113-W12-3/tp/docs/DeveloperGuide.md

 4. The validated index is used to delete the expense from `ExpenseList`
 5. A success message is displayed through the `Ui` component
 6. The confirmation message is propagated back to the user

+The category del command follows similar steps:

+1. User enters the "category del" command
+2. `FinTrack` forwards the request to `Commands`
+3. `Commands` uses `Parser` to:
+    - Read user's input (category index)
+    - Validate the input data
+    - Returns the input as an int
+4. The category is removed from the list of categories
+5. A success message is shown through the `Ui` component
+6. Confirmation is returned to the user

 ## Classes and Their Responsibilities